-- With a WebVisu project there is the possibility to configure a web visualization on your CPU respectively Ethernet CP. - The configuration of a WebVisu project is only possible with the SPEED7 Studio V1.7.0 and up. - Since a WebVisu project is only executable by memory card, this CPU requires for WebVisu the SD card (955-0000000) of Yaskawa.
-This must be plugged and activated!

-© Chap.
-4.16 'Deployment storage media VSD, VSC' page 120 - If the memory card is removed for a short time, the SF LED lights up.
-This indicates that a feature is missing and the WebVisu will quit after 72 hours. - The WebVisu functionality must be activated in the CPU. ♦ Chap.
-6.2 'Activate Web-Visu functionality' page 156 - When the project is transferred from the SPEED7 Studio, the WebVisu project is automatically transferred as TAR file to the inserted memory card. - Access to the WebVisu project of the CPU takes place via the IP address of the Ethernet PG/OP channel and the correspondingly configured port or via the device web page of the CPU. - Access to the WebVisu project of the Ethernet CP takes place via the IP address of the Ethernet CP and the correspondingly configured port or via the device web page of the CP. - You can access your web visualization via a web browser.
+- With a WebVisu project there is the possibility to configure a web visualization on your CPU respectively Ethernet CP. - The configuration of a WebVisu project is only possible with the SPEED7 Studio V1.7.0 and up. - Since a WebVisu project is only executable by memory card, a Yaskawa memory card (VSD, VSC) must be plugged.
+Please regard that you always use a VSC card that fits to your CPU.
+'Deployment storage media VSD, VSC'...page 120 - If the memory card is removed for a short time, the SF LED lights up.
+This indicates that a feature is missing and the WebVisu will quit after 72 hours. - The WebVisu functionality must be activated in the CPU.
+'Activate WebVisu functionality'...page 157 - When the project is transferred from the SPEED7 Studio, the WebVisu project is automatically transferred as TAR file to the inserted memory card. - Access to the WebVisu project of the CPU takes place via the IP address of the Ethernet PG/OP channel and the correspondingly configured port or via the device web page of the CPU. - Access to the WebVisu project of the Ethernet CP takes place via the IP address of the Ethernet CP and the correspondingly configured port or via the device web page of the CP. - You can access your web visualization via a web browser.
 Web browsers based on Windows CE are currently not supported.